agadiffe/WindowsMize/README.md

 ### ⚙️ Services & Scheduled Tasks
 Configure (e.g. disable) Windows Services & Scheduled Tasks (grouped by categories).

-There are a lot of comments about the services in 'src > modules > services > private'.
+There are a lot of comments about the services in "src > modules > services > private".
 Make sure to review them to know which one to disable according to your usages.